Meta Software Engineer Interview (questions, process, prep)

 If you're interviewing as an individual contributor then you should mainly expect technical interviews and will typically only have a single behavioral interview.

-If you're interviewing as a manager, director, or above then you should expect at least two behavioral interviews.
-Be prepared to answer questions about how you develop people, work with cross functional teams, execute on projects, grow an organization, etc.
+If you're interviewing as a manager, director, or above then you may face more than one behavioral interview.
+Be prepared to answer questions about how you develop people, work with cross-functional teams, execute on projects, grow an organization, etc.

 Your recruiter is leading the process and taking you from one stage to the next.
 Here's what happens behind the scenes at each of the stages described above: